tani/vim-jetpack/README.md

 |      `opt`      |     `boolean`      | On-demand loading: `packadd {name}`   |
 |    `frozen`     |     `boolean`      | Do not update                         |

-We welcome a pull request to add the `on` option for non-normal mode and the `commit` option.
+Note that `on` option is only for the normal mode and visual mode.

 ## Configuration